ushakrishnan/EngageIQ/docs/SECURITY_REC.md

 - [ ] **Session security:** If using sessions or JWTs, use secure cookies, set proper expiry, and validate tokens on every request.
 - [ ] **Error handling:** Do not leak stack traces or internal errors to the client.
 - [ ] **Remove dev-only endpoints:** Remove or restrict any dev/test endpoints before deploying to production.

+TODO: JWT / Token hardening
+- Ensure all JWTs issued to clients or service accounts follow these minimum controls:
+  - Use asymmetric keys and JWKS (RS256/ES256) for production token verification; keep HS256 only for local tests with clearly separate secrets.
+  - Enforce short lifetimes for access tokens (minutes) and use refresh tokens or rotating service credentials for long-lived access where necessary.
+  - Validate audience (aud), issuer (iss), and expiry (exp) on every request.
+Reject tokens failing validation.
+  - Implement JWKS caching with key rotation handling and fallback behavior that errs closed if JWKS cannot be verified.
+  - Store any token signing secrets in a secure vault (Key Vault / Vault) and never in repo or frontend envs.
+  - Use secure, HttpOnly cookies for token transport where appropriate and set SameSite / Secure flags.
+  - Audit and rotate any signing keys that may have been exposed during development.

 ### What "Short-term" (2) and "Medium-term" (3) mean in practice